-Method 3: Qualitative interviewing of opposite gender, to learn historically- and culturally-embedded gender assumptions and stereotypes; role plays taking on characteristics of opposite gender.
+Method 3: Qualitative interviewing of opposite gender, to learn historically - and culturally -embedded gender assumptions and stereotypes.
 Students identified, met with, and interviewed a person of the opposite gender, recording descriptive responses, exploring social and cultural filters that impact gender-based communication.

-All students actively participated in in-class activities (including simulations and role plays) examining gender-based behaviors, attitudes and characteristics.
-All students participated in interactive discussions with two guest speakers.
+All students actively participated in in-class activities and discussions, examining gender-based behaviors, attitudes and characteristics.